chahuadev/chahua-code-animator/README.md

 4. Verify NSIS creates Start Menu shortcuts and desktop shortcuts
 5. Verify MSI integrates with Windows Add/Remove Programs
 6. (Optional) Sign artifacts with `signtool` and re-test
-7. Record metrics in `workspace/telemetry/installer-metrics.json`
+7. Record metrics in `workspace/telemetry/installer-metrics.json` (use `npm run dist:win` to generate the instrumented install bundle when ready)

 > **Note:** The `workspace/` folder is created automatically on first app launch.
 Ensure it exists in the installation directory for telemetry and user data storage.